crwg/cleananomaly/README.md

 ### HOW TO INSTALL

-Unpack "PureAnomalyFinal.zip" inside the vanilla Anomaly 1.5.2 folder with replace
+Just unpack "PureAnomalyFinal.zip" inside the vanilla Anomaly 1.5.2 folder with replace And also update the latest config in appdata from "configOnly.zip" If you have crashes with new shaders, just download visual studio, and check "C/C++ libraries" to install https://visualstudio.microsoft.com/vs/community

 Now I will only update the config file, so after unpacking you need to replace the config in "appdata" by the new one from "configOnly.zip"